How to add images to Excel worksheet programmatically in Flutter ?

 Syncfusion Flutter XlsIO library is used to create and modify Excel documents.
 Using this library, you can add images like JPEG and PNG formats to an Excel worksheet using Flutter.

-Steps to add Images to the Excel document programmatically.
+Steps to add images to the Excel document programmatically.

 Step 1: Create a new Flutter application project.